cytoscape/cytoscape.js/CONTRIBUTING.md

+## Submitting issues

+Submit issues or feature requests to the [issue tracker](https://github.com/cytoscape/cytoscape.js/issues).
+If your issue pertains to an extension, you should file the issue on that extension's issue tracker instead.

+Clearly describe your issue.
+List the steps necessary to reproduce your issue along with the corresponding code (either an inline snippet or a live one like JSBin).

+Make certain to mention the version of the library you are using and version of the browser/environment you are using.

 ## Where to put changes

 New features go in the `unstable` branch, which is used for the next (breaking/major or feature/minor) version.
 Bugfixes go in the `master` branch for the next bugfix/patch version.
 This allows us to follow [semver](http://semver.org/) nicely.